naivetoad/MACSS-40550-Final-Project/README.md

 We are looking at segregation of houses (outcome of interest: gentrification), and segregation of households(outcome of interest: Income-based segregation).

 What we would like to see, are clusters of neighborhoods that are well-maintained or poorly maintained.
 (Process we want to simulate)

+House prices should be primarily based on *agent's income* and *transactions in the surrounding vicinity*